moesalari/O2EE/README.md

  1-	PostgreSQL <br />

  **Solution <br />**
- 1- Come up with a temparary table to keep employeeid and most recent movein date 2- Join tables
+ 1- Come up with a temparary table to keep employeeid and most recent movein date<br />
+ 2- Join tables <br />
- 3- Insert to final table
+ 3- Insert to final table <br />

  **Test Scenarios <br />**
 Story: Moe, Omid and Ryan are in the employees table.